platonic-io/property-based-testing-stateful-systems/docs/Part04FaultInjection.md

 <img src="../images/part4-seq-diagram.svg" width="400" />

 We see that the first request gets rejected, perhaps because it was malformed but it could also be because the server was too busy (the status code would probably been different then though).
 The first request doesn’t change the server state.
-While the second and third request gets dropped in flight, but depending on where exactly it gets dropped the state of the server changes or not!
+While the second and third request gets dropped in-flight, but depending on when exactly it gets dropped the state of the server changes or not!

 This is important because of how we model and check things, here’s what the linearisability checker sees: